IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_service_group.html.markdown

 * `port` - (Required, integer) Set the port for the local load balancer service group.
 * `routing_method` - (Required, string) Set the routing method for the load balancer group.
 For example, `CONSISTENT_HASH_IP`.
 * `routing_type` - (Required, string) Set the routing type for the group.
+* `tags` - (Optional, array of strings) Set tags on the local load balancer service group instance.

+**NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

 ## Attributes Reference